talon-one/talon_one.js/docs/ManagementApi.md

 ## getAudiences

-> InlineResponse20020 getAudiences(opts)
+> InlineResponse20019 getAudiences(opts)

-Get all audiences
+List audiences

 Get All audiences created in the account.